riding the orient express train

 Antarctica

-The most common way to reach the Antarctic Peninsula is to first fly to the southern tip of South America, then brave a 48-hour small-ship sail along the notoriously choppy Drake Passage; to explore Antarctica for only five days, you’ll need to spend nine to 11 days traveling.
+The most common way to reach the Antarctic Peninsula is to first fly to the southern tip of South America, then brave a 48-hour small-ship sail along the notoriously choppy Drake Passage; to explore Antarctica for only five days, you’ll need to spend 9–11 days traveling.
 Sure, you could just show up in the touristy port city of Ushuaia, Argentina, and try your luck on a last-minute boat, but only if you can risk blowing extra days off work and extra cash on hotels.
 Just 50 small ships sail during Antarctica’s short travel season (November to March), and planned itineraries already average $9,000 per person, so putting down a deposit way ahead ensures you don’t exceed your budget or waste precious vacation time.

 Luxury train journeys

-How far in advance you should plan: Plan to book expensive, far-flung guided itineraries, boats and/or trains at least a year ahead.
-Not only will you be (more) sure of getting a good seat or cabin, but you’ll give yourself time to save up cash
+Plan to book expensive, far-flung guided itineraries, boats, and/or trains at least a year ahead.
+Not only will you be (more) sure of getting a good seat or cabin, but you’ll give yourself time to save up cash.

 Trips you need a lot of physical preparation for

-Adventures that require you to be in good shape are great ways to inspire a fitness plan – but a fitness plan takes time to yield results.
+Adventures that require you to be in good shape are great ways to inspire a fitness plan—but a fitness plan takes time to yield results.
 And if you want to explore wild territory, you’ll likely need a roundup of shots.
 Give yourself plenty of headway for trips like those below that are physically demanding or otherwise risky to your health.

 Mountain climbing

 Dreaming of scaling a gargantuan peak like Everest or Kilimanjaro, or even an American fourteener like Denali?
-You’ll need to secure any necessary permits (remember those?), research conditions on your mountain of choice, gather the right gear and train five days a week, both for strength and endurance.
+You’ll need to secure any necessary permits (remember those?), research conditions on your mountain of choice, gather the right gear, and train five days a week, both for strength and endurance.
 Before booking your travel, book an appointment with your doctor and/or a trainer to determine your fitness baseline; this will give you a better idea of your planning timeline.

 Walking the Camino de Santiago or any other long-distance walk

-You’ll also want to check your fitness level before attempting a long (and we mean long) walk like the 96-mile West Highland Way in Scotland, the 2000-plus-mile Appalachian Trail, or the 500-mile Camino de Santiago, from the Basque region of France to Santiago de Compostela in Spain.
+You’ll also want to check your fitness level before attempting a long (and we mean long) walk like the 96-mile West Highland Way in Scotland, the 2,000-plus-mile Appalachian Trail, or the 500-mile Camino de Santiago, from the Basque region of France to Santiago de Compostela in Spain.
 You’ll want to break in your boots, make reservations at hostels (to be assured of a bed each night), and likely request time off work far in advance.
 You can absolutely do shorter sections of any long-distance hike, but you’ll still want to walk, hike, and stretch (a lot) before you go.

 Vacations that require vaccines